Skip to main content

-Best ChatGPT prompts for course creation
+What are the best ChatGPT prompts for course creation?

 Used well, prompts turn static ideas into a learning experience that feels alive.
 Designed for real learners, not stuck in a draft.

-Stephanie Chan
+Editor: Stephanie Chan

 Every course starts the same way.